 So, you will save some money on meals in an RV, but if RV travel is to be a bargain, the big savings have to come from skipping expensive hotel rooms.
 Studies are all over the board on this important figure.
 Quality studies factor in a variety of other costs you might not think about right away, such as interest charges on the purchase of an RV or RV insurance.

 Generally, the savings of using an RV over hotels are significant.
 But some budget travelers expect the RV option to be far cheaper than it is, perhaps because they associate it with "roughing it."
 If you typically rent more than one hotel room for your family, your savings could be greater.
-But the family of four that can make due with one room per night might be at the lower end of the savings scale.
+But the family of four that can make do with one room per night might be at the lower end of the savings scale.
+Plus, it depends on if you usually book a high-end resort or a more modest chain hotel.

 The RV Lifestyle